mpeeples2008/ArchNetSci/_book/index.md

 The network tutorials in this document are built for users with a basic familiarity with R and R-studio but if you're just getting started, don't worry.
 We have created a detailed guide to [Getting started with R](#GettingStarted).
 This document covers the installation of the required software and provides a basic introduction to the R programming environment that we hope will be enough to get you started.

 If you already have a basic familiarity with R and want to go further, there are numerous additional resources (most are completely free) to help you learn.
 Some resources we would recommend include *R for Data Science* [(Wickham and Grolemund 2017)](https://r4ds.had.co.nz/), *Advanced R* [(Wickham 2019)](https://adv-r.hadley.nz/), *the R Cookbook, 2nd edition* [(Long and Teetor 2019)](https://rc2e.com/somebasics), and *R in Action* and the associated *Quick-R* website [(Kabacoff 2015)](https://www.statmethods.net/).
 In addition to this [Ben Marwick](https://anthropology.washington.edu/people/ben-marwick) has created an excellent repository of [resources for using R in archaeology](https://github.com/benmarwick/ctv-archaeology) as well as an ever-growing list of archaeological publications that include R code.
-The website associated with this book [(archnetworks.net)](https://www.archnetworks.net) also includes a list of archaeological articles focused on network research that include data and code.
+The website associated with this book [(archnetworks.net)](https://www.archnetworks.net) includes a list of archaeological articles focused on network research that include data and code.
 Reproducing published results is, in our experience, one of the best ways to learn advanced techniques and data management in R so we suggest you give it a try.

 ## Contribute To the Project{- #Contributing}